Frederick Bailey Deeming: Rainhill

 On his release from prison in July 1891, Deeming headed to the Liverpool area, settling into a hotel in the village of Rainhill under the name Albert Williams.
 A mysterious woman (almost certainly his wife Marie) who appeared at the hotel was dismissed as his "sister", visiting before she left for Port Said.
 Deeming then took a lease on Dinham Villa, a house in Rainhill, supposedly on behalf of a military friend, a certain "Colonel Brookes".
 However, Deeming himself took up residence at Dinham Villa, while a woman and several children were seen at the house and were again dismissed as merely his "sister and her children" visiting, who had "since returned home".

-Deeming cut the throats of Marie and all their children at Rainhill on or about 26 July 1891, by which time he had already begun courting Emily Lydia Mather, the daughter of a widowed local shopkeeper and stationer, Mrs. Dove Mather.
+Deeming cut the throats of Marie and all their children at Rainhill on or about 26 July (or possibly as late as 11 August) 1891, by which time he had already begun courting Emily Lydia Mather, the daughter of a widowed local shopkeeper and stationer, Mrs. Dove Mather.
 He hid the bodies under the Villa's floor and soon afterwards complained that its drains were defective, and that the kitchen floor needed to be replaced.
 He closely supervised the work on the floor.
 Deeming married Mather on 22 September 1891 under the false identity of Albert Oliver Williams at St Ann's Church, Rainhill, claiming to be son of a Colonel Albert William Williams.

 Deeming seems to have led his brothers and Marie's sister to believe that Marie and the children were in Brighton on a holiday, which then led them to assume they were overseas again.
 Deeming also made several visits to Birkenhead to reassure Martha that her sister and the children were well.
 Detection of the murders was also obstructed by Deeming's lease (as Williams) on Dinham Villa, which stipulated that the house should not be sold or re-let for six months, because of the imminent arrival of Colonel Brookes and/or Williams sister.
 The lease also allowed Williams to resurface the concrete floor.